Photograph by Paul Lambert

 Andrew Duncan: A Poetry Boom 1990–2010

 Paul Holman is the author of The Memory of the Drift, a shifting but ultimately circular work which was both a record of operations and a process in itself.
-Four previously issued sections were gathered in paperback by Shearsman Books in 2007: a new, expanded edition is currently in preparation.
+A new edition, gathering writing made between 1991 and 2017, is now available from Shearsman.

 His significant education took place at Little Sparta.